 What's the fastest Printful shipping option to Europe?

-Express shipping via DHL is 1–3 business days post-fulfillment continent-wide, so 3–8 business days total.
-The premium is 2–4x the standard rate but worth it for gift-deadline orders and high-AOV customers.
+Express shipping is 1–3 business days post-fulfillment continent-wide, so roughly 3–8 business days total.
+The premium is meaningful versus standard rates but worth it for gift-deadline orders and high-AOV customers.
 For UK destinations, Standard DDP at 3–7 business days post-fulfillment is the best balance of speed and cost.

 How do Printful's European shipping times compare to Printify or Gelato?

-Printful's EU times are competitive thanks to the Riga facility.
-Printify routes through a network of EU-based print partners with similar transit windows but more variability per SKU.
-Gelato uses a distributed-fulfillment model that often beats both on transit time but at higher per-unit cost.
+Printful's EU times are competitive thanks to the Riga and Madrid facilities.
+Printify routes through a network of EU-based print partners with similar transit windows but more variability per SKU — see our Printify and Shopify integration guide for how that setup affects routing.
+Gelato uses a distributed-fulfillment model that often beats both on transit time but at different per-unit cost.
 For your store, the right answer depends on which products you sell most and where your buyers cluster.

 Does Printful's published delivery estimate include weekends?

 No — all estimates are in business days, Monday–Friday.
 A 7-business-day total realistically lands 9–11 calendar days later once you factor in weekends.
-Public holidays (national holidays in Latvia and the destination country) add further delays around Christmas, Easter, and August.
+Public holidays (national holidays in Latvia, Spain, and the destination country) add further delays around Christmas, Easter, and August.

 Related guides